 - Increasing awareness about healthy relationships among families, youth, and children

-See the video to know more about how Saheli helps South Asian and Arab survivors of domestic violence
+View this video to know more about how Saheli helps South Asian and Arab survivors of domestic violence.

 When you contact Saheli yourself, through a friend, Police Department, or e-mail know that: Saheli will create a safe, non-judgmental environment with a range of culturally sensitive, language-specific information and support services.
 Saheli will listen and educate you about your options.
 Our goal is to help empower survivors to reach a point where they can be self-sufficient, healthy and free from violence.